Tiruchirappalli: Etymology

-According to Hindu mythology, Tiruchirappalli derives its name from the three-headed demon Trishira, who meditated on the Hindu god Shiva near the present-day city to obtain favours from the god.
-An alternative derivation, albeit not universally accepted, is that the source of the city's name is the Sanskrit word "Trishirapuram"—Trishira, meaning "three-headed", and palli or puram meaning "city".

 History

 Early and medieval history

 Tiruchirappalli is one of the oldest inhabited cities in Tamil Nadu; its earliest settlements date back to the Sangam period.
 Uraiyur, the capital of the Early Cholas for 600 years from the 3rd century BC onwards, is a neighbourhood in the present-day Tiruchirappalli.
 The city is referred to as Orthoura by the historian Ptolemy in his 2nd-century work Geography.
 The world's oldest surviving dam, the Kallanai (Lower Anaicut) about 18 km from Uraiyur, was built across the Kaveri River by Karikala Chola in the 2nd century AD.

-Tiruchirappalli Rock Fort, the rock is said to be one of the oldest formations in the world.
-It is 3.8 billion years old, as it is older than Greenland and Himalayas.

 The medieval history of Tiruchirappalli begins with the reign of the Pallava king Mahendravarman I, who ruled over South India in the 6th century AD and constructed the rock-cut cave-temples within the Rockfort.
 Following the downfall of the Pallavas in the 8th century, the city was conquered by the Medieval Cholas, who ruled until the 13th century.